Go back

 While online and mobile commerce have forever changed our shopping experience, the U.S. Census Bureau finds that 91% of all retail sales still happen in brick-and-mortar stores.
 And according to the 2018 Retail Transformation Study, retail sales are expected to rise 6.2% across North America in 2018.

 Yet today’s consumers have grown to expect an Amazon-like experience no matter where or how they’re shopping.
-Call it the digital transformation, omnichannel customer experience or getting “phygital” (the confluence of physical and digital), these increasingly demanding expectations have put enormous pressure on retail networking teams to keep systems up and running — and solve any networking issues in record time.
+Call it the digital transformation, omnichannel customer experience or getting “phygital” (the confluence of physical and digital), these increasingly demanding expectations have put enormous pressure on retail networking teams to keep systems up and running — and solve any network outages in record time.

 Notable Retail Network Outages in 2017